What is a boundary?

-To this end, the Society of Graduate and Professional Students (SGPS) at Queen’s University is excited to call for panel proposals for the conference Scholarship Beyond Boundaries happening on the Queen’s University campus in Kingston, Ontario from February 29 until March 1.
+To this end, the Society of Graduate and Professional Students (SGPS) at Queen’s University is excited to call for graduate and professional students to present papers at the second annual Scholarship Beyond Boundaries conference happening online from March 20-21, 2021.
 As alluded to above, this conference aims to facilitate conversations between scholars of different disciplines through multidisciplinary and/or multi-spatial panels.
-By making participants aware of alternate literature or considering their work from different perspectives/places these panel discussions have the potential to strengthen lines of inquiry and inspire new ones.
-As such, we are seeking presentations that can be understood by those outside of the speaker’s area of focus.
-Further, presenters are encouraged to collaborate prior to the conference by sharing their papers and ideas, in turn providing constructive feedback on their fellow panelists’ work.
+By making participants aware of literature in other fields, or considering their work from different perspectives, these panel discussions have the potential to strengthen lines of inquiry and inspire new ones.
+As such, we are seeking presentations for our sponsored panels that avoid language that may not be understood beyond the boundaries of any specific discipline.
+Further, panelists who are selected will be encouraged to collaborate with their fellow panelists prior to the conference by sharing their papers and providing feedback on each other’s work.

 Call for Presenters

 If you would like to present at the SGPS Scholarship Beyond Boundaries Conference, we invite you to submit an application for one of our sponsored panels.
 Applications from diverse fields are encouraged in order to facilitate multidisciplinary conversations.